vinaldsz/Project_Flower/README.md

 # Project_Flower
-Includes requirements and full end to end implementation of small business application This repository is for BUILD: Project I / Design & Implement a Relational Database.
+Includes requirements and full end to end implementation of small business application.
+This repository is for BUILD: Project I / Design & Implement a Relational Database.

 How to Run: